Juvenile Indigent Defense Delivery System

-The age of a child who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
+The age of a youth who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
 In American Samoa:

 - The youngest age at which a young person can be adjudicated delinquent is 10.
 Am.
 Samoa Code Ann. § 45.0103(9)(A);

-- Juvenile court has jurisdiction over offenses alleged to have been committed prior to a child’s 18th birthday; after age 18, the youth is charged in adult court, Am.
+- Juvenile court has jurisdiction over offenses allegedly committed prior to a youth’s 18th birthday; after age 18, the youth is charged in adult court, Am.
 Samoa Code Ann. § 45.0103(2);

-- Juvenile court can “may commit a person 18 years of age or older to the Bureau if he is adjudicated delinquent for an act committed prior to his 18th birthday or upon revocation of probation.”
+- Juvenile court can “may commit a person 18 years of age or older to the Bureau if [they are] adjudicated delinquent for an act committed prior to [their] 18th birthday or upon revocation of probation.”
 Am.
 Samoa Code Ann. § 45.0350(2).

 Youth in Adult Court

 Despite the existence of juvenile courts, many youth are still tried as adults.
 American Samoa has three ways that youth can be prosecuted as adults:

 - Discretionary Transfer: If the youth is at least 14 years old and has allegedly committed an offense that would constitute a felony if committed by an adult, then the prosecutor can file the petition in adult court or can request a transfer hearing.
 Am.
 Samoa Code Ann. § 45.0115(c)(1); Am.
 Samoa Code Ann. § 45.0333(2).